WordPress with CoSchedule Calendar Products

-Connecting your WordPress site(s) to CoSchedule by installing the CoSchedule WordPress plugin will allow all of your WordPress posts (including Posts, Pages, and Custom Post Types too) to automatically appear on your calendar.
-Plus while you are editing in WordPress you will be able to add Attachments such as a Social Campaign to your posts and write your social messages right along with your blog post.
-If you like to create drafts in places like the CoSchedule Text Editor, Google Docs, or Microsoft Word you can then convert them automatically to WordPress posts.
+Connect your WordPress site(s) to your CoSchedule calendar by installing the CoSchedule WordPress plugin.
+This allows all of your WordPress posts (including Posts, Pages, and Custom Post Types) to automatically appear on your calendar.
+In addition, while you are editing in WordPress you will be able to add Attachments such as a Social Campaign to your posts and write your social messages right along with your blog post.
+If you like to create drafts in places like the Text Editor or Google Docs you can then convert them automatically to WordPress posts.

 - The latest created 500 drafts